marcizhu/PyStats/README.md

 pystats.qbeta(<value>, <a parameter>, <b parameter>)
 ```

-- Random sampling: `stats.r*`.
+- Random sampling: `pystats.r*`.
 For example, to generate a single draw from the Logistic distribution:
 ```python3
 pystats.rlogis(<location parameter>, <scale parameter>)
 ```